-Note: Where Spartan policies are more lenient to the student, the Spartan Policy will be applied.
+Note: Where Spartan College of Aeronautics and Technology policies are more lenient to the student, the Spartan College of Aeronautics and Technology Policy will be applied.
 Spartan College of Aeronautics and Technology is duly certified to operate pursuant to Section 173.600 through 173.618 RSMo for purposes of student recruitment.
 Missouri Department of Education, Proprietary School Certification contact information: 205 Jefferson Street, Jefferson City, MO 65102.
 Phone (573) 751-2361